Video Download: Increase Hgh By Restricting Calorie Intake Before Sleeping

 Important Tips for Ensuring Maximum Growth Hormone Release While Sleeping

-Overeating food, especially starchy carbohydrates, late at night increases your body fat stores.
+Overeating food, especially starchy carbohydrates, late at night increases your body's fat stores.

 Eating high-glycemic carbs (pasta, potatoes, white rice, sugar, etc.) right before bed will spike your insulin levels and lower nighttime Human Growth Hormone (HGH) production.